 A respected and pragmatic negotiator, Lakhdar Brahimi has been a member of The Elders since the group was founded in 2007.

 He travelled to Sudan with The Elders in October that year, drawing attention to the victims of violence in Darfur.
-He returned to Khartoum in May 2012 to meet President Omar al-Bashir, as part of a two-stage Elders visit to the region to encourage a return to dialogue between Sudan and South Sudan.
+He returned to Khartoum in May and July 2012 together with Jimmy Carter to meet President Omar al-Bashir, as part of a two-stage Elders visit to the region to encourage a return to dialogue between Sudan and South Sudan.

-Lakhdar Brahimi has visited Cyprus three times to promote peace between Greek Cypriots and Turkish Cypriots.
-He features in The Elders’ documentary about the search for people who are still missing following the violence of the 1960s and 1970s – Cyprus: Digging the Past in Search of the Future – in which he discusses the difficulties of forgiveness with The Elders’ chair, Archbishop Tutu.
+Since October 2008, Lakhdar Brahimi has been involved in the reconciliation process and peace efforts in Cyprus between Greek Cypriots and Turkish Cypriots.
+Together with Desmond Tutu and Jimmy Carter his commitment was translated into other two following visits to the island, respectively in September and December 2009.
+He features in The Elders’ documentary about the search for people who are still missing following the violence of the 1960s and 1970s – Cyprus: Digging the Past in Search of the Future – in which he discusses the difficulties of forgiveness with Archbishop Desmond Tutu.

 As part of The Elders’ work to promote Middle East peace, Mr Brahimi joined the October 2010 delegation to the region, visiting Gaza, Egypt, Syria and Jordan.
 In meetings with UN officials, civil society and political leaders, he repeated his call for an end to Israeli occupation of Palestinian territories, and stressed the need to work towards a two-state solution.
 His support for peace and reconciliation in the Middle East was further reiterated by his trip to Washington D.C in July 2013 where, together with Martti Ahtisaari, Jimmy Carter and Mary Robinson, he engaged in high-level discussions on regional conflicts with prominent US leaders.